adelinewang679/CMCV_FA18/documents/design-journey.md

 ### Changes Based on User Testing (Final Submission)

 [What changes did you make to your plan or design based on user testing?]

+We added asterisks to the form to indicate which fields were required because users who wanted to ask a question about the team but do not actually play volleyball would not have a position and it wasn't clear that the field was not required.

+Once the client sends us updated articles (if they do),

 ### Final Notes to the Clients (Final Submission)